We're Called to Lead the Charge

 I mean, let's face it, there's a lot of push from the world to get with its program.
 The pressure to conform is growing stronger.
 We hear things like "If your god is really all about love, he won't cast you into the pits of hell—Baha!—if there even is one.
 Come on!
 Live and let live!"

-Sadly, even some religious leaders are putting that type of spin on things.
+Sadly, even some religious leaders are putting a wordly spin on their teaching as well.

 That's not good.

-I've learned a thing or two on my walk with Christ these past few decades or so.
-One of them is that I know when there's a little more expected of me...
+I've learned a lot about God and His Son these past few decades or so.
+One thing being that I know when there's a little more expected of me...

 So... here goes everything.